vnguyendon/gw-config-apis/data/bot/readme2.md

 Using this specific action Dovote, we can call the relevant API and count the number of user who voted for one choice or the other.
 There are many more actions - they will be defined in this file [to be created]

+## 9. Taking a break

+Steps can be very long arrays of content.
+We may want to show a GIF, text, an image, another text, another GIF and so on.
+To prevent overwhelming the user with content and space the display of content in time, we can use a `Break` within the Steps.

+It will look as follows:

+     ...
+     "Steps": [
+          {
+               "Type":"Action",
+               "Id":"10",
+               "Name":"DoVote",
+               "Params": {
+                    "additionalCounter" : "surveyCatsAndDogsCounterWhatever"
+               }
+          },
+          {
+               "Type": "Image",
+               "Id": "20"
+               "Source": {
+                    "Type": "Gif",
+                    "Source": "Giphy",
+                    "Path": "6Umkh0GwRYhfG"
+                }
+          },
+          {
+               "Type": "Break",
+               "Id": "25",
+               "Mode": "Wait",
+               "Parameters": {
+                   "ms": 4000
+                }
+          },
+          {
+               "Type": "Text",
+               "Id": "30"
+               "Label": {
+                    "en": "Sooo cute",
+                    "fr": "Tellement mignon"
+               }
+          }
+     ...

+Here, we have introduced a break of 4 seconds (or 4000 milliseconds) between the GIF and the text.
+It means that the client will need to wait 4 after it displays the Gif and before it displays the text to the user.

 ## Type: Story